mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/

 # R Code
-R code is attached to the repository and will not be expounded here.
+R code is attached to the repository and will not be expounded here, other than to highlight where each component is located:

+- Code for supervised learning in the attached School_Shooting_Poisson_RScript.R
+- Code for unsupervised learning in the attached School_Shooting_unsupervised_RScript.R